Serbs in Norway

 Serbs in Norway are Norwegian citizens of ethnic Serb descent and/or Serbia-born persons living in Norway.
-According to data from 2025, there were 8,964 people of born in Serbia living in Norway.
+According to data from 2025, there were 8,964 Serbia-born people living in Norway.

 History

 The significant number of Serb soldiers of the Royal Yugoslav Army was interned in Norway during World War II; of the total of 4,268 Yugoslav internees, 3,841 were Serbs.
 They were placed in about thirty Norwegian camps, most of which were located in northern Norway and some third of them found their death there and never returned to their homeland.
 In the Norwegian cemetery of Sur were buried 27 Serbs who were killed in 1942.
 A film titled "Karašjok Death Camp" was made about the suffering of Serbs in Norway during World War II.

 Serbs have migrated to Norway as guest and migrant workers during Socialist Yugoslavia but it was halted in 1972 when Norway was faced with first serious levels of unemployment.
 Since then, work permits and residence permits have been issued to foreigners less frequently, mostly when it comes to political asylum.

 Serbs have migrated to Norway as refugees of the Yugoslav Wars in the 1990s.